Madt2/IT1901-Prosjekt-host-2021/README.md

 We test ServerControllers functionality through testing ClientController.
 Method call chain from ClientController to ServerService is just handling transferring objects and exceptions via http GET and POST.
 Therefore testing ClientController will cover functionality desired to test in ServerController.

+## Rest

+We use a server-to-client restAPI model in our project.
+The server handles all data storage and error checking, and client sends POST and GET requests to server to get or store resources.